WebPredict/angular-2-interview-questions/README.md

 A: By specifying the moduleId to be module.id in the Component decorator.
 (Note: while this is still needed when using SystemJS, it is not necessary anymore when using Webpack module bundler for Angular 2 projects.)

+## NgModules Questions:

+**What is the purpose of NgModule?**

+A: to give Angular information on a particular module’s contents, through decorator properties like: declarations, imports, exports, providers, etc.

+**How do you decide to create a new NgModule?**

+A: Typically for a nontrivial feature in an application, that will involve a collection of related components and services.

+**What are the attributes that you can define in an NgModule annotation?**

+A: declarations, imports, exports, providers, bootstrap

+**What is the difference between a module's forRoot() and forChild() methods and why do you need it?**

+A: forRoot and forChild are conventional names for methods that deliver different import values to root and feature modules.

+**What would you have in a shared module?**

+A: common components, directives, and pipes used in other modules in your application.

+**What would you not put shared module?**

+A: services that should not have multiple instances created for the application.

+**What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?**

+A: Root Module

+**What is the purpose of exports in an NgModule?**

+A: provide components, directives, pipes to other modules for their usage.

+**Why is it bad if SharedModule provides a service to a lazy loaded module?**
+A: TODO

+**Can we import a module twice?**

+A: yes, and the latest import will be what is used.

+**Can you re-export classes and modules?**

+A: Yes (?)

+**What kind of classes can you import in an angular module?**

+A: Components, pipes, directives